Parth515/Computer_vision_Projects/README.md

 - Virtual Mouse — Controlling mouse pointer with hand gestures
 - Virtual Painter — Drawing on screen with finger gestures
 - Volume Hand Control — Controlling system volume through hand gestures
-- Image Classification - various method used to classified images, neural network, convolution neural network, also used existing model CIFAR-10.
+- Image Classification - Various methods used to classified images, neural network by extracting pixels, image features, convolution neural network, also used existing model CIFAR-10.

 Each project lives in its own folder with a dedicated README describing usage.